 PROJECT DESCRIPTION ESTIMATED BUDGET Integrated Rapid Public Transport System This project is a short to medium-term project which will see the roll-out of reliable and efficient public transport between key points in the city, thereby reducing resident's commuting times R3.2 Billion Fibre Optic Cable Network This is a short to medium-term project that will see the development of a leading-edge technology fibre optic telecommunications network leading to increased connectivity and usage, decreased costs, and stimulating growth and development.
 R0.5 Billion Electrical Infrastructure Upgrade This is a short to medium-term project that will see the rehabilitation and upgrading of the Municipality's electrical infrastructure.
 R0.9 Billion City-wide CCTV System Camera surveillance of areas within the Msunduzi Municipality so as to encourage a crime-free environment.
-R0.5 Billion Freeway Node Development This is a medium-term project that involves the upgrade of key freeway interchanges within the Municipality so as to ensure more efficient movement of traffic, as well as unlocking strategically located adjacent land for the development of commercial, residential, and associated activities.
+R0.5 Billion Freeway Node Development This is a medium-term project that involves the upgrade of the N3, all freeway interchanges and much of the connecting municipal road network'.
 R1 Billion Non-Revenue Water Reduction Project This is a medium to long-term project that will simultaneously increase revenue and reduce water losses.
 The reduction of water losses will ultimately reduce the demand on our source (dams), which will have a catalytic benefit to the catchment.
-R0.5 Billion N3- Pietermaritzburg Bypass (SIP 2) Identified on Provincial Catalytic Project List - no details provided. tbc
+R0.5 Billion N3- Pietermaritzburg Ring Road 'Identified on Provincial Catalytic Project List - long term project which will supplement the freeway node development'. tbc